 A user shouldn’t feel like hunting a treasure while browsing your landing page.
 Just imagine how frustrating it is, when you spend much time on a page without being able to get what you want.
 The next thing you would probably do is to close and never open it again.
 Remember, your aim is to drive more traffic to your page in order to turn a potential visitor into a buyer.
 To achieve this, you should highlight the main areas of interest such as consultation request, registration for a trial, demo etc. In other words, make sure that the navigation of your site is as easy as possible for an average user.

 If your site is not optimised for mobile devices, there is no better idea than to start doing it now.
-Studies show that the number of people using smartphones to connect to the internet keeps increasing significantly.
-In addition, 52% of smartphone users, admitted that a mobile experience has a great influence on their decision to buy a product.
+Studies show that the number of people using smartphones to connect to the internet keeps increasing significantly and according to Statista, in 2019 the number of mobile phone users is forecast to reach 4.68 billion.
+In addition, some smartphone users, admit that mobile experience has a great influence on their decision to buy a product.
 As a result, a poor User experience can leave a bad impression on the users and lead them to shy away from your services.
-That ’s why, you should always provide the best experience regardless of the web browser and the device used, by making a responsive design.
+That’s why, you should always provide the best experience regardless of the web browser and the device used, by making responsive design.

 Some elements should not be changed.

 In this ever-changing world of web technology and web design, every marketer wants not only to keep up but also to be ahead of others.
 There is nothing bad in this desire as long as innovations attract the audience.
 But users have expectations about what should be online navigation and you should make sure you meet those expectations.